jonathanhogg/flitter/README.md

 making.
 However, during a performance I prefer to use physical knobs and buttons to riff on the themes I have developed in advance.
-So **flitter** is designed to interface with a MIDI surface and then provide different ways to parameterise the running code and the ability to manipulate and alter the graph that describes the visuals.
+So **flitter** is designed to interface with a MIDI surface and then provide different ways to parameterise the running code and manipulate and alter the graph that describes the visuals.

 Nothing about **flitter** is in any sense "finished".
 It is still a testbed for my ideas.
 The language and graph semantics are in near constant flux and I semi-frequently rethink how something works and introduce breaking changes.
 I've put this on GitHub in case anyone finds something in this interesting.
+You'll find that the frequency of my commits is in direct proportion to how close I am to a big visuals gig.

 **Jonathan Hogg**
 <me@jonathanhogg.com>

+### A note about the name

+Much like the tortured path of the software, the name has evolved over time.
+The *very* original version of this idea was called **flight**, which stood for "functional lighting", as my first 2D visuals system was actually an extension of a framework I wrote to control DMX lights.
+The name **flitter** was a sort of extension of this from the standard meaning of "flitter", which is to fly back and forth.
+However, "flitter" has a number of other meanings in different dialects of old Scots (I am a secret Scot), including "a small shiny piece of metal" – like a sequin.
+I like the name encompassing both movement and light.

 ## Requirements